Home/ Practice Areas/ Civil Litigation

 One attorney involved on every case.

-Civil litigation rewards careful preparation, disciplined strategy, and direct attorney attention.
-The Law Offices of Andre A. Rouviere is intentionally a boutique practice.
-Andre conducts each consultation, drafts the pleadings, reviews the contracts and records, takes the depositions, and appears in court personally.
+Civil litigation requires sustained attention from someone who understands the full record.
+The Law Offices of Andre A. Rouviere is a boutique practice by design.
+Andre handles each consultation personally, drafts the pleadings, takes the depositions, and appears at the hearings.

-Calls reach Andre directly.
-There is no intake center, no automated routing, no junior attorney screening.
+Calls reach Andre directly without a screening service or junior intake.
 The same attorney who takes the call handles the case through resolution.

-Most civil disputes settle.
-The cases that settle on favorable terms are the ones that have been prepared as if they were going to trial.
-The work that drives that outcome happens long before any negotiation.
+Most civil disputes settle, but the ones that settle on terms the client can live with are the ones prepared seriously from day one.
+The work that drives the result happens long before any settlement conversation.

 Andre A. Rouviere · Attorney